Bistro-Style Keto Tiramisu Recipe (Ready in 15 Minutes)

 Description

 These delightful, individually portioned parfaits capture the elegant essence of classic Italian tiramisu with a lighter, American-kitchen twist.
-By pairing protein-rich Greek yogurt with a toasted almond-espresso crumble, this recipe creates a satisfying dessert that supports balanced energy levels without the heaviness of traditional cake layers.
+By pairing protein-rich Greek yogurt with a toasted almond-espresso crumble, this recipe creates a satisfying dessert that offers a rich experience without the heaviness of traditional cake layers.

 Ingredients